reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 - **Multi-language support**: Dash supports Python, R, and Julia, catering to a broad audience in the scientific and data communities.
 - **Academic backing**: As one of the earliest frameworks for Python-based data visualization, Dash has a strong academic community.
 - **Plotly integration**: Dash leverages Plotly.js for creating highly customizable and interactive visualizations.
+- **Deployment efficiency**: Dash’s architecture allows for easy scaling of apps horizontally, making it suitable for deployment in distributed environments.

 **Cons**

 - **Callback complexity**: Managing interactivity with callbacks can become complicated in large or complex applications.
+Each component must operate independently without relying on global variables or stored intermediate states, which can increase development complexity.
 - **Cloud deployment**: Plotly's hosting service primarily targets enterprise users, and while container deployment is possible, it adds extra complexity for individual developers or smaller teams.

 Check out why Bayesline (YC) switched from Dash to Reflex: https://reflex.dev/customers/bayesline/